Lexington Avenue/51st Street station: Planning and construction

-In 1913, as part of the Dual Contracts, which were signed on March 19, 1913, the Public Service Commission planned to split the original Interborough Rapid Transit Company (IRT) system from looking like a "Z" system (as seen on a map) to an "H"-shaped system.
+The Dual Contracts, two operating contracts between the city and the BMT and IRT, were adopted on March 4, 1913, and signed on March 19.
+The IRT was authorized to construct a local station on its Lexington Avenue Line at 51st Street.
+The Public Service Commission planned to split the original Interborough Rapid Transit Company (IRT) system from looking like a "Z" system (as seen on a map) to an H-shaped system.
 The original system would be split into three segments: two north–south lines, carrying through trains over the Lexington Avenue and Broadway–Seventh Avenue Lines, and a west–east shuttle under 42nd Street.
-This would form a roughly "H"-shaped system.
+This would form a roughly H-shaped system.
 It was predicted that the subway extension would lead to the growth of the Upper East Side and the Bronx.
+The IRT was authorized to construct a local station on its Lexington Avenue Line at Lexington Avenue and 51st Street.
+Contracts for the section of the line south of 53rd Street had still not been awarded by early 1914 because of the changes to the original plans.

+In May 1914, the Public Service Commission began soliciting bids for the construction of section 7 of the Lexington Avenue Line, which stretched between 43rd and 53rd Streets and included a station at 51st Street.
+IRT subsidiary Rapid Transit Subway Construction Company received a $1,915,164 contract to build section 7 the next month.
+The Public Service Commission received the rights in July 1915 to build subway entrances within the Nursery and Child's Hospital at the southeastern corner of Lexington Avenue and 51st Street, which would have served the IRT station there.
+Although the Lexington Avenue Line north of 53rd Street was almost completed by the end of 1915, that segment could not be opened because the rest of the line was not complete.
+In particular, the section between 43rd and 53rd Streets was only 37 percent done.
+Work on section 7 of the line was delayed in mid-1916 when numerous workers went on strike.
+Section 7 was 42 percent complete by September 1916 and was 77 percent finished by the following March.

+Opening and early years

-51st Street station opened on July 17, 1918, with service initially running between Grand Central–42nd Street station and 167th Street via the line's local tracks.
+The 51st Street station opened on July 17, 1918, with service initially running between Grand Central–42nd Street and 167th Street via the line's local tracks.
 On August 1, the "H system" was put into place, with through service beginning on the new east and west side trunk lines, and the institution of the 42nd Street Shuttle along the old connection between the sides.
 The cost of the extension from Grand Central was $58 million.
+As part of an experiment, the IRT installed four "feather-weight-pressure" turnstiles at the station in 1921 to speed up passenger flow.
+The city government took over the IRT's operations on June 12, 1940.